 - 1. Navigate to the pull requests page and click on the pull request that you want to comment on. - 2.
 At the bottom of the page you will find a text box where you can leave general comments about the pull request. - 3.
 To add comments about specific lines, - 1.
-Click on the source diff to see the changes. - 2.
+Click on Files changed and find the file you want to comment on.
+You may have to click on < > Display the source diff to see the changes. - 2.
 Scroll to the line you want to comment on and click on the .
 That will open a text box allowing you to leave a comment.